 Heart Disease and Colds

 If you have heart disease, catching a cold can lead to potentially serious health problems.
 That's why it's important to understand how to treat a cold when you have heart disease.
-Then you can prevent cold complications.
+Then you can help prevent cold complications.
 Here's what you need to know about heart disease and colds to stay well.

 Why Do Colds Pose a Serious Problem to People With Heart Disease?